carboxylic acids

 Carboxylic acids occur in a wide variety of natural compounds as shown in the image below.
 They can also be used to synthesise a wide variety of other biological compounds and molecules including fats and oils, proteins as well as many ester and amides.
 Carboxylic acids that are found naturally include methanoic or formic acid in nettle and many animal stings and bites; the smell of rancid butter is due to butanoic acid; while the smell from goats and many other animals is due to hexanoic acid.
 Citrus fruits, especially oranges, limes and grapefruits contain citric acid while apples contain malic acid and rhubarb leaves contain large amounts of the dicarboxylic acid ethanedioic acid.

-Carboxylic acids are usually made by the oxidation of primary alcohols.
-They contain the carboxyl (-COOH) functional group and are named from the corresponding alkane by simply replacing the terminal -e of the alkane by -oic.
+Carboxylic acids can be made by the oxidation of primary alcohols.
+All carboxylic acids contain the carboxyl (-COOH) functional group and are named from the corresponding alkane by simply replacing the terminal -e of the alkane by -oic.
 The carboxyl carbon is a high priority group and is always numbered as C1 in any carboxylic acid molecule.
 The general formula for a carboxylic acid is CnH2n+1COOH.
 The first four carboxylic acids are shown in the table below:

 alkane carboxylic acid